FseProject2519/tweet-app-frontend/README.md

 3. UI Screenshots - https://github.com/FseProject2519/tweet-app-frontend/blob/sam-dev/screenshots/UI_SCREENSHOTS.pdf

 ## SECTION A - Setting up the service in local:
-###### Note: Start the backend services in STS before starting the frontend
+###### Note: Start the backend services (except tweet-service) in STS before starting the frontend.
+Use cloud-sam-dev branch for backend.
-1. Clone the project in local using the command : git clone https://github.com/FseProject2519/tweet-app-frontend.git
+1. Clone the project in local using the command : git clone -b cloud-sam-dev https://github.com/FseProject2519/tweet-app-frontend.git
 2. Import the project into an IDE like Visual Studio Code
 3. Open command prompt in the project base folder location and give the following command:
           a.
 Only for first time : yarn